Trans-Nzoia County: Religion

+Culture

+The Kitale Film Week is an annual film festival held in Trans Nzoia.
+This event celebrates and promotes local and international films, providing a platform for filmmakers to showcase their work and engage with audiences.
+The festival often includes film screenings, workshops, panel discussions, and networking opportunities for filmmakers, industry professionals, and film enthusiasts.
+It aims to support the growth of the film industry in the region and foster cultural exchange through the art of cinema.
+It had its maiden edition in 2023.

 Major towns

 Located between Mt.
 Elgon and Cherangany Hills, Kitale is the largest town and Trans Nzoia's administrative capital.
 Mainly an agricultural town, Kitale has recently shown a lot of economic potential, with agribusiness, real estate and commercial businesses booming the most.
-The town is home to over 220,000 people and as the last stop of the Kenya railway line, it's an important center for movement of goods in the North Rift.
-It has popular banks, restaurants and supermarkets.
-Palm Restaurant, Tilja and the rooftop restaurant at Kittony Heights are the most recent hangout joints in Kitale town.
+The town is home to over 220,000 people and as the last stop of the Kenya railway line, it is an important center for movement of goods in the North Rift.

+Matisi, meaning "swampy area", is a fast growing town located in the outskirts of Kitale town along Kitale-Suam road.

-Kiminini is a small yet a busy town located some 22 kilometers along Kitale Webuye road.
-It's a significant agricultural center.
-St. Brigids National Girls High Schooll is located at this town.
+Kiminini is a small yet busy town located some 22 kilometers along Kitale Webuye road.
+It is a significant agricultural center.
+St. Brigids National Girls High School is located at this town.

 Maili Saba means "seven miles" in Swahili.
 It is located along Kitale-Kapenguria road.

 Situated at the foot of Mt.
 Elgon, some 17 kilometers North Western side of Kitale town, Endebess is an important agricultural town, which also serves as a local administrative and commercial center for Kwanza sub county.

 Kachibora is situated at the junction of Kitale-Ziwa-Eldoret road/Kitale-Kapcherop-Kapsowar road, about 30 kilometres from Kitale town.
 Kachibora is a fast growing agricultural town.
 It is the administrative headquarters of the Trans Nzoia East sub county.

-Economy

-Trans Nzoia County's arable land makes agriculture the top economic activity, where maize farming is widely practised, and mostly at a commercial level.
-Tea, coffee, horticulture and commercial businesses are also very significant to the county's economy.
-There's dairy farming and booming tourism - owing to an array of touring sites and touristic activities within the county.
-A number of companies such as Kenya Seed company, Elgon Tea Factory, Western Seed Company, K.C.C and various government institutions provide employment to many people living in the urban centers.

-Health facilities

-There are about 78 health institutions in Trans Nzoia County - 1 County Referral Hospital, 4 Sub-county Hospitals and 33 Dispensaries.
-The county has 7 health centers, 28 medical clinics and about 6 nursing homes.
-Among the notable health facilities include Kitale Referral Hospital, Kapsara sub-county Hospital, Cherangani Sub-county Hospital, Endebess Sub-county Hospital, Mt.Elgon private hospital and Cherangani Nursing Home.